denisdefreyne/cri/README.md

 * {Cri::CommandDSL#flag} (implies forbidden argument)
 * {Cri::CommandDSL#required} (implies required argument)
 * {Cri::CommandDSL#optional} (implies optional argument)

+All these methods take the short option form as their first argument, and a long option form as their second argument.
+Either the short or the long form can be nil, but not both (because that would not make any sense).
+In the example above, the `--more` option has no short form.

 Each of the above methods also take a block, which will be executed when the option is found.
 The argument to the block are the option value (`true` in